 Yes, I get to sleep in, but there are just as many sleepless nights spent worrying and designing and counting and emailing.
-I had owned a few businesses before, so I thought I knew what I was doing, but I had never STARTED a business before.
+I had owned a few businesses before, so I thought I knew what I was doing, but an online business was a complete mystery tome.
 The first few months were spent in an eruption of excitement and self-doubt.
 But after all the kinks (and colourful socks) were ironed out, I found my groove and my foot-shaped hole in the world.

 I am my own boss.
 I am my own assistant, accountant, designer, chairman, social researcher and media person.
 Saying this out loud (and writing it down and publishing it) has allowed me to realise what a pleasure and a challenge the past two years have been.
 I get to make the final call on every executive decision, and I believe that changing the language we use has the power to change a situation.

 I get to make those decisions, I get to spend hours working with colours and patterns and shapes.
 I get to work in my pyjamas.
 I get to stand up for 40 hours straight at a weekend market.